presidenten/vuex-automator-loader/README.md

 Even though the the vuex modules wont be added multiple times, there is no check if a module is deleted.

-When modules are deleted, either the module should be removed from `vuexAutomator.js` manually, or the watch needs to be restarted to clear `src/vuexAutomator.js`.
+When modules are deleted the module should either be removed from `vuexAutomator.js` manually, or the watch needs to be restarted..

 ## License ##